Search This Blog

 "Elyse" came out to moderate acclaim the following year.
 Produced by Don Gallucci, the former keyboard player with The Kingsmen (thats him playing the opening riff on "Louie Louie") and later the producer of The Stooge's "Fun House", backing was provided by a band called Touch and allegedly an uncredited Neil on some tracks.

 Neil was definitely involved in the planned follow up LP "Greasepaint Smile", produced by David Briggs and also involving the likes of Nils Lofgren and J.D.
 Souther.
 Unfortunately the label went bust before it could be released.
-It finally saw the light of day in 2015, after Elyse had been rediscovered by hipsters and lured back into music from her steady job selling insurance in Oregan.
+It finally saw the light of day in 2015, after Elyse had been rediscovered by hipsters and lured back into music from her steady job selling insurance in Oregon.

 Sadly Elyse died of lung cancer in 2020 aged 74.
 She never really got the recognition I think she deserved in her lifetime but she left us with one great record, which is more than can be said for most of us.